DrInTech22/3-tier-prod-cicd/README.md

     - PASSWORD
   - variables
     - URL (to display deployment URL on workflow board)
-- Sets up a nodejs environment for testing the application
-- Caches dependencies to speed up subsequent runs using actions/cache@v3
-- Install dependencies, lint the code and build to verify the working functionality of the application.

-3. **frontend-cd.yml - Frontend Continuous Deployment (CD)**
-This workflow automates the deployment of the frontend application.
-It is triggered on push to the main branch when changes are made to the frontend folder.

 ```sh
 docker compose up -d --no-deps --build frontend